ethereum/btcrelay/README.md

 1. verification of a Bitcoin transaction
 1. optionally relay the Bitcoin transaction to any Ethereum contract
-1. storage of Bitcoin blockheaders
+1. storage of Bitcoin block headers
+1. inspection of the latest Bitcoin block header that is stored

 ### API